Google‘s Unique Approach to Cartographic Redesigns

-As soon as it was announced, Google allowed anyone interested to request an invitation to a “beta” version of the new map—a brilliant move buying Google three things:
+As soon as it was announced, Google allowed anyone interested to request an invitation to a “beta” version of the new map—buying Google three things:

-2 - Because the new map could only be used while signed in, it allowed Google to carefully monitor and study each invitee’s behavior — and make behavior-driven improvements.
+2. Because the new map could only be used while signed in, Google could monitor and study each invitee’s behavior—and make behavior-driven improvements.

-3 - Designating the new map as a “beta” allowed Google to manage user expectations; i.e., “beta” was code for “expect bugs”.
+3. Designating the new map as a “beta” allowed Google to manage user expectations; i.e., “beta” = “expect bugs”.

-As expected, Google’s most passionate and vocal users (i.e., those most likely to ignite an online firestorm if displeased) requested invitations — as did those who couldn’t resist the exclusivity of invite-only access to a new Google product.
+As expected, Google’s most passionate and vocal users (i.e., those most likely to ignite an firestorm if displeased) requested invitations—as did those who couldn’t resist the exclusivity of invite-only access to a new Google product.

-Google then went on to spend more than ten months collecting feedback, fixing bugs, and tweaking and re-tweaking the map before finally releasing it to the rest of its user base (which was nearing one billion users).
+Google then spent more than ten months collecting feedback, fixing bugs, and tweaking and re-tweaking the map before finally releasing it to the rest of its user base (which was nearing a billion users).

-But here was another stroke of genius: instead of releasing its map to everyone on the same day, it carefully rolled it out to different segments of users over a three week period.
+But here was yet another stroke of genius: instead of releasing its new map to everyone on the same day, it rolled it out to different user segments over a three week period.

-But in having twenty-one release days (instead of just one), Google effectively compartmentalized its user-base, guaranteeing that any mob that formed would be small and that any fires that broke out would quickly be contained.
-There would be no massive pile on as there was in the wake of Apple’s release.
+This effectively compartmentalized Google’s user-base—guaranteeing that any mob that formed would be small and that any fires that broke out could quickly be contained.
 And if anything started to go bad, Google could simply switch off the spigot.

 * * *

-Bing and Apple threw their users into scalding water—water so hot, they jumped right back out.
-But Google boiled them slowly, so slowly that they never even noticed.
-There was no revolt.
-No outcry.
+Bing and Apple had thrown their users into scalding water—water so hot, they jumped right back out.
+But Google boiled them slowly, so slowly they never even noticed.

 Boiling frogs, indeed.